zachjxyz/rdi/README.md

 # Real Deal Individual

-This is my project for creating the website for www.realdealindividual.com
+This is my project for creating the website for the brand [RDI](www.realdealindividual.com) by Nast B

 I decided to take this project on to put all of my skills to the test and to provide Nast B with a functional and highly-customizable website.

-Also, because Nast B & RDI are "startups" in my eyes, it wasn't worth paying a monthly fee for website hosting when this can be hosted on my github for a nominal cost relative to Webflow, Squarespace, Typedream, etc.
+Additionally, Nast B & RDI are "startups" in my eyes, and it wasn't worth paying a monthly fee for website hosting when I can build and host for free lol